readthedocs/ethicalads.io/content/posts/2021-invasive-ad-targeting-bad-journalism-premium-publishers.md

 it makes more economic sense to churn out clickbait that rephrases research done elsewhere.

 In essence, all impressions are the same from an ad tech perspective.
+It doesn't matter if ads appear on the paper of record or on a clickbait site if they reach a similar audience.
 Ad views have become a commodity.
 For most ad-funded sites including many newspapers, the race for views comes at the cost of sacrificing quality.